-- 7. Get together with colleagues who are teaching the same grade as you and do the following activities: - Look over Purpose of English Language Teaching for Cycle 2; choose a specific activity with the language of third or fourth grade of elementary school. - Check the table of contents and achievements at the end of the Unit. - Using the learning purposes, the table of contents and achievements as a reference, make an assessment proposal for this specific activity with the language answering the questions in the previous diagram. - 8.
-Read the section Assessment in the Program of Studies for Cycle 2, and then do the following activities.
-Comment on the formal aspects (global, continuous, and formative) that characterize the assessment established in the Study Program.
-Write a definition of assessment which contemplates them in the first part of the following table of contents. - Complete the rest of the table of contents by writing the relevant information in each space.
+- 7. Get together with colleagues who are teaching the same grade as you and do the following activities: - Look over Purpose of English Language Teaching for Cycle 3; choose a specific activity with the language of third or fourth grade of elementary school. - Check the table of contents and achievements at the end of the Unit. - Using the learning purposes, the table of contents and achievements as a reference, make an assessment proposal for this specific activity with the language answering the questions in the prior diagram. - 8.
+Read the section Assessment in the Program of studies for Cycle 3, and then do the following activities. - Discuss the aspects of assessment (global, formative, and continuous) in the Programs of studies.
+Write in the first box a definition of assessment that includes these aspects. - Complete the rest of the chart with the information needed in each space.
 Look at the examples.

-ASSESSEMENT ACCORDING TO THE NEPBE
+ASSESSEMENT IN NEPBE